fastsitephp/fastsitephp/website/app_data/docs/en/install-php-on-windows.md

 &nbsp;

-Windows Servers typically block most sites and downloads by default so you may see this warning if using IE. To work-around the issue, change IE Security Settings, download the Web Platform Installer from another browser if available, or download from another computer and copy the installer through RDC.
+Windows Servers typically block most sites and downloads by default so you may see this warning if using IE. To work-around the issue, change IE Security Settings, download the Web Platform Installer from another browser (a portable version for example) if available, or download from another computer and copy the installer through RDC.

 ![IE Download Warning](https://dydn9njgevbmp.cloudfront.net/img/docs/install_php_windows/10_Download_Warning.png)